aarneranta/chalmers-advanced-python/labs/lab3/lab3.md

 $ mkdir lab3
 $ cd lab3
 $ python3 -m venv myvenv
-$ ls
 $ source myvenv/bin/activate
 $ pip install django
 $ pip install graphviz
-$ ls
+$ pip install networkx              (if you used networkx in lab2)
 $ django-admin startproject mysite .
-$ ls
-  manage.py	mysite		myvenv		notes.md
 ```
-At later times, only the `activate` step is needed.
+At later times (every time you resume working on the project), only the `activate` step is needed.

 ## Change default settings

-In the generated `mysite/settings.py`, you need to change
+In the generated `mysite/settings.py`, you need to change `ALLOWED_HOSTS` to
 ```
 ALLOWED_HOSTS = ['127.0.0.1']
 ```
-and added to the end
+and add to the end

 ```
 import os
 STATIC_ROOT = os.path.join(BASE_DIR, 'static')